Jacob Tyler Dunn

 2515 N. Scottsdale Road, #18, Scottsdale

-Atlas Bistro, the 25-year-old fine dining restaurant sibling to Atlas Wine Shop, will serve diners through June 27.
-Then, the Scottsdale Road restaurant will close for July and August for its summer break.
+Atlas Bistro, the 25-year-old fine dining restaurant sibling to Atlas Wine Shop, served diners through June 27.
+Now, the Scottsdale Road restaurant is closed in July and August for its summer break.
 The bistro hasn’t yet announced a specific date when diners will once again be able to B.Y.O.B. and enjoy the tasting menu.

 SHIV Steakhouse